Besloten vennootschap

 The authorized capital is the maximum capital that may subsequently be issued without altering the Articles of Association; it may be up to a maximum of five times the initial capital.
 Unlike its UK equivalent, a private company limited by shares, a bv company is not required to make its company accounts publicly available.

-Contrast with the publicly traded form of company: naamloze vennootschap, which was also used in Dutch privately held companies until the introduction of the bv in 29 June 1971.
+The specific legal format BV was introduced on 29 June 1971.
+Before that privately held limited companies were not distinguished from publicly tradeable companies with both being named naamloze vennootschap, or NV.
+After 1971 publicable tradeable companies retained the NV designation.

 Fiscal aspects

 Corporate income tax will be levied on the profits of the bv.
 The general assembly of shareholders decide on what manner the profit after corporate tax will be distributed.
 The profits will be distributed to the shareholders as dividend.
 The bv is responsible for withholding the dividend tax on dividends due for payment to the shareholders.
 The usual dividend tax rate is 15%.